nuuuwan/news_long_lk/data/articles/supershoes-are-reshaping.648f1d10/README.md

 - Stephen Cherono, former world record holder in the 3,000-meter steeplechase, believes restrictions should have been placed on the technology before it became too late.
 - Despite recognizing Kiptum's talent and hard work, the author acknowledges the unavoidable relevance of supershoe technology in his rapid ascent and proposed future performances.

-## Follow-up Questions 🤖

-1. How do the supershoes impact the integrity of running races and records?
-2. What impact are the technological advancements in running shoes having on runners from poorer backgrounds?
-3. Are there any health risks to athletes using these high performance shoes?
-4. How did Kiptum's training regimen contribute to his success on top of his use of the Vaporfly shoes?
-5. What are the key differences between traditional running shoes and the supershoes in terms of design and technology?
-6. How are these technologically advanced shoes affecting the commercial aspect of running sports, both for athletes and shoe brands?
-7. What are some of the prevailing concerns within the running community about these new technologies in footwear?
-8. Are there regulations put in place by sports bodies to govern the use of technological advances in sportswear including shoes?
-9. How do these new shoes benefit amateur and beginner runners?
-10. How have high performance shoes impacted other sports?
-11. What potential future innovations could further revolutionize running shoes?

 ## Full Text

 [https://www.technologyreview.com/2024/06/25/1093520/supershoes-running-kenya-carbon-plate-shoes/](https://www.technologyreview.com/2024/06/25/1093520/supershoes-running-kenya-carbon-plate-shoes/)